While I call this project a shutter shelf, it is actually made out of a bi-fold door. For me, those are easier to come by at a good price!

 You can see it only needed a little trimming.

 I decided to make some shelves for one of the shutters.
 I used some scrap 1x’s and some pieces that I had ripped off of 2x’s for one reason or another.
-I got the idea from Homeroad.
+The idea came from my friend Susan from Homeroad.
 I was going by memory, and now see that I did mine differently.
 My suggestion to you would be to leave off the side pieces like Susan did.